EternityForest/iot_devices/docs/iot_devices/device.md

         manage forms including yourself.  they are only meant for very tiny amounts of general interest data and fast commands.

         this lowest common denominator approach is to ensure that the ui can be fully served over mqtt if desired.

+        The host page should provide a single JS function send_ui_message(m) to send this message.

+        Manage forms should stay with Vanilla JS as much as possible, or else use an iframe.

     `print(self, s: str, title: str = '')`
     :   used by the device to print to the hosts live device message feed, if such a thing should happen to exist